 the energy spectra are modified differently.

-Positoronium is a bound state of an electron and its anti-particle, positron.
-Positoronium of positive charge conjugation decays to two gammas and that of negative charge conjugation decays to three gammas.
-The former is a second order QED process and the latter is a third order QED process, and the phase space are also different.
+Positronium is a bound state of an electron and its anti-particle, a positron.
+Positronium of positive charge conjugation decays to two gammas and that of negative charge conjugation decays to three gammas.
+The former is a second-order QED process and the latter is a third-order QED process, and the phase spaces are also different.
 Hence their decay rates are very different.